ory/hydra/UPGRADE.md

 This patch introduces some minor database schema changes.
 Before you apply it, you must run `hydra migrate sql` against your database.

+### Subcommands `admin`, `public`, `all` have been added to `hydra serve`

+With this patch, ORY Hydra exposes two ports:

+- Public API (default port 4444) handles requests coming from the public internet, like OAuth 2.0 Authorization and Token requests, OpenID Connect UserInfo, OAuth 2.0 Token Revokation, and OpenID Connect Discovery.
+- Administrative API (default port 4445) handles administrative requests like managing OAuth 2.0 Clients, JSON Web Keys, login and consent sessions, and others.

 ### OAuth 2.0 Client flag `public` has been removed

 Previously, OAuth 2.0 Clients had a flag called `public`.
 If set to true, the OAuth 2.0 Client was able to exchange